-A lot is going on in the WordPress design field.
+A lot is going on in the WordPress design field, especially for Warrington web designers like Blue Whale Media.
 From themes to fonts, illustrations to grids, animations to interactions, all are being reset and redefined.
 Let’s dig in, then!

 Gutenberg is going to be a part of the core soon